hexadrop/eslint-config/README.md

 });
 ```

-Or pass custom configuration to `eslint-config-flat-gitignore`
+You can pass custom configuration to `eslint-config-flat-gitignore`
 ([See full configuration](https://github.com/antfu/eslint-config-flat-gitignore/blob/main/src/index.ts#L7)).

-Also includes additional `ignores` option to ignore additional files and directories using glob patterns.
+It also includes additional `ignores` option to ignore additional files and directories using glob patterns.

 ```js
 // eslint.config.js